alejoortiz/Introduction_python/README.md

-# tutorial_netmiko
+# tutorial python basics with Netmiko

-This are the scripts for the netmiko training
+This is the tutorial for an introduction to python and Netmiko.